 Considering the fact, Radboud physicists are laiding a foundation of a completely new generation of computers.
-They are working on so-called “quantum brain” that can mimic the autonomous behaviour of neurons and synapses in a brain.
+They are working on a so-called “quantum brain” that can mimic the autonomous behavior of neurons and synapses in a brain.
 They have demonstrated that they can pattern and interconnect a network of single atoms.

-They discovered that by constructing a network of cobalt atoms on black phosphorus they were able to build a material that stores and processes information in similar ways to the brain, and, even more surprisingly, adapts itself.
+They discovered that by constructing a network of cobalt atoms on black phosphorus they were able to build a material that stores and processes information in similar ways to the brain and, even more surprisingly, adapts itself.

 Khajetoorian said, “When stimulating the material over a longer period of time with a certain voltage, we were very surprised to see that the synapses actually changed.
 The material adapted its reaction based on the external stimuli that it received.
 It learned by itself.”